pgarg22/Awarded-Authors-Network-Analysis/README.md

 ## 📎 Credits

-Project created by [Your Name] as a deep dive into literary networks, using open data from Wikipedia and open-source tools.
+Project created by Pranjal Garg and Fotios Kots as a deep dive into literary networks, using open data from Wikipedia and open-source tools.

 ---